SECTION 1. The General Laws are hereby amended by inserting after chapter 93K the following new chapter:-

 Section 1.
 As used in this chapter, the following words shall have the following meanings unless the context clearly requires otherwise:-

-“Demand letter”, means a letter, e-mail, or other written communication asserting, alleging or claiming that the target has engaged in patent infringement or that a target should obtain a license to a patent in order to avoid litigation, or any similar assertion.
+“Demand letter”, means a letter, e-mail, or other communication asserting, alleging or claiming that the target has engaged in patent infringement or that a target should obtain a license to a patent in order to avoid litigation, or any similar assertion.

 “Person” shall include, where applicable, natural persons, corporations, trusts, partnerships, incorporated or unincorporated associations, and any other legal entity.